$418.75 Million in Sales Expected for Healthcare Services Group, Inc. (NASDAQ:HCSG) This Quarter

-Wall Street brokerages expect Healthcare Services Group, Inc. (NASDAQ:HCSG) to report sales of $418.75 million for the current quarter, according to Zacks.
-Four analysts have issued estimates for Healthcare Services Group’s earnings, with the highest sales estimate coming in at $420.00 million and the lowest estimate coming in at $415.39 million.
-Healthcare Services Group reported sales of $423.18 million in the same quarter last year, which would suggest a negative year-over-year growth rate of 1%.
-The business is scheduled to report its next quarterly earnings results on Wednesday, February 9th.
+Analysts forecast that Healthcare Services Group, Inc. (NASDAQ:HCSG) will report $418.75 million in sales for the current quarter, according to Zacks.
+Four analysts have made estimates for Healthcare Services Group’s earnings.
+The highest sales estimate is $420.00 million and the lowest is $415.39 million.
+Healthcare Services Group reported sales of $423.18 million during the same quarter last year, which indicates a negative year over year growth rate of 1%.
+The business is scheduled to issue its next quarterly earnings results on Wednesday, February 9th.

-On average, analysts expect that Healthcare Services Group will report full year sales of $1.64 billion for the current financial year.
-For the next fiscal year, analysts forecast that the company will post sales of $1.73 billion, with estimates ranging from $1.69 billion to $1.76 billion.
-Zacks Investment Research’s sales averages are an average based on a survey of sell-side research analysts that cover Healthcare Services Group.
+On average, analysts expect that Healthcare Services Group will report full year sales of $1.64 billion for the current year.
+For the next year, analysts expect that the business will post sales of $1.73 billion, with estimates ranging from $1.69 billion to $1.76 billion.
+Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that follow Healthcare Services Group.

-Healthcare Services Group (NASDAQ:HCSG) last issued its earnings results on Tuesday, October 19th.
+Healthcare Services Group (NASDAQ:HCSG) last posted its quarterly earnings results on Tuesday, October 19th.
 The business services provider reported $0.13 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.26 by ($0.13).
-The business had revenue of $415.60 million for the quarter, compared to analyst estimates of $410.48 million.
 Healthcare Services Group had a return on equity of 14.73% and a net margin of 4.35%.
-The firm’s revenue for the quarter was down 4.7% on a year-over-year basis.
-During the same period last year, the company posted $0.37 earnings per share.
+The company had revenue of $415.60 million for the quarter, compared to analyst estimates of $410.48 million.
+During the same period last year, the company earned $0.37 earnings per share.
+The business’s revenue for the quarter was down 4.7% compared to the same quarter last year.

+The company also recently announced a quarterly dividend, which will be paid on Thursday, December 23rd.
+Shareholders of record on Friday, November 19th will be issued a $0.21 dividend.
+This represents a $0.84 dividend on an annualized basis and a yield of 5.08%.
+This is a positive change from Healthcare Services Group’s previous quarterly dividend of $0.21.
+The ex-dividend date of this dividend is Thursday, November 18th.
+Healthcare Services Group’s dividend payout ratio is 87.50%.

-In related news, Director John Briggs sold 5,001 shares of the stock in a transaction dated Tuesday, November 23rd.
+In other Healthcare Services Group news, Director John Briggs sold 5,001 shares of the company’s stock in a transaction dated Tuesday, November 23rd.
 The shares were sold at an average price of $18.71, for a total value of $93,568.71.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-Corporate insiders own 1.00% of the company’s stock.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+1.00% of the stock is currently owned by corporate insiders.

-Large investors have recently bought and sold shares of the company.
-O Shares Investment Advisers LLC boosted its position in shares of Healthcare Services Group by 13.7% during the 2nd quarter.
-O Shares Investment Advisers LLC now owns 22,446 shares of the business services provider’s stock valued at $709,000 after purchasing an additional 2,709 shares in the last quarter.
-Principal Financial Group Inc. boosted its position in shares of Healthcare Services Group by 12.8% during the 1st quarter.
-Principal Financial Group Inc. now owns 337,125 shares of the business services provider’s stock valued at $9,450,000 after purchasing an additional 38,132 shares in the last quarter.
-Blair William & Co.
-IL boosted its position in shares of Healthcare Services Group by 4.3% during the 2nd quarter.
-Blair William & Co.
-IL now owns 260,029 shares of the business services provider’s stock valued at $8,209,000 after purchasing an additional 10,796 shares in the last quarter.
-Vanguard Group Inc. boosted its position in shares of Healthcare Services Group by 0.8% during the 2nd quarter.
-Vanguard Group Inc. now owns 7,716,670 shares of the business services provider’s stock valued at $243,616,000 after purchasing an additional 61,964 shares in the last quarter.
-Finally, FORA Capital LLC boosted its position in shares of Healthcare Services Group by 186.9% during the 2nd quarter.
-FORA Capital LLC now owns 3,526 shares of the business services provider’s stock valued at $111,000 after purchasing an additional 2,297 shares in the last quarter.
+Several hedge funds and other institutional investors have recently bought and sold shares of the company.
+BlackRock Inc. increased its stake in shares of Healthcare Services Group by 36.5% during the 3rd quarter.
+BlackRock Inc. now owns 11,485,602 shares of the business services provider’s stock valued at $287,024,000 after acquiring an additional 3,069,088 shares during the last quarter.
+Vanguard Group Inc. increased its position in Healthcare Services Group by 0.8% during the 2nd quarter.
+Vanguard Group Inc. now owns 7,716,670 shares of the business services provider’s stock worth $243,616,000 after purchasing an additional 61,964 shares in the last quarter.
+Wells Fargo & Company MN increased its position in Healthcare Services Group by 2.4% during the 2nd quarter.
+Wells Fargo & Company MN now owns 2,948,192 shares of the business services provider’s stock worth $93,074,000 after purchasing an additional 67,909 shares in the last quarter.
+State Street Corp increased its position in Healthcare Services Group by 1.1% during the 2nd quarter.
+State Street Corp now owns 2,254,694 shares of the business services provider’s stock worth $71,181,000 after purchasing an additional 25,441 shares in the last quarter.
+Finally, Ensign Peak Advisors Inc increased its position in Healthcare Services Group by 4.3% during the 3rd quarter.
+Ensign Peak Advisors Inc now owns 1,625,521 shares of the business services provider’s stock worth $40,621,000 after purchasing an additional 66,354 shares in the last quarter.

-The business also recently announced a quarterly dividend, which will be paid on Thursday, December 23rd.
-Investors of record on Friday, November 19th will be given a $0.21 dividend.
-This represents a $0.84 dividend on an annualized basis and a yield of 4.94%.
-The ex-dividend date is Thursday, November 18th.
-This is a positive change from Healthcare Services Group’s previous quarterly dividend of $0.21.
-Healthcare Services Group’s dividend payout ratio is currently 87.50%.

 Healthcare Services Group, Inc engages in the provision of keeping, laundry and dietary services to long-term care and related health care facilities.
 It operates its business through the Housekeeping and Dietary segments.
 The Housekeeping segment consists of the management of the client’s housekeeping department, which is responsible for the cleaning, disinfecting, and sanitizing of patient rooms and common areas of a client facility, as well as the laundering and processing of the personal clothing belonging to the facility’s patients.